Golf Tutorials

 3. The Competition Format: A 36-hole stroke-play championship has different reschedule requirements than a casual 18-hole club stableford.

 4. Number of Holes Completed: This is a big one.
 Many competitions have clauses in their conditions stating that if a certain number of holes are completed by the entire field (e.g., 9 holes or 18 holes of a 36-hole event), a result can be declared, and prizes awarded based on those scores.
-If the threshold hasn't been met, cancelling often means the event becomes void all-together.
+If the threshold hasn't been met, cancelling often means the event becomes void altogether.

 What Happens Next?
 Results, Refunds, and Rescheduling